biaslab/biaslab-hugo/content/member/albert.md

 [[organizations]]
     name = "TU Eindhoven"
-    role = "PhD candidate"
+    role = "Postdoctoral fellow"

 +++
-Albert Podusenko is a PhD candidate in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
-His research focuses on Bayesian intelligent agents.
+Albert Podusenko is a postdoc in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
+His research focuses on Bayesian Inference and Probabilistic Graphical Models.